What’s the problem with plastic bags?

 Recommended minimum recycled content in garbage bags:

 20% by 2024

 Recommended minimum recycled content in plastic carryout bags:

 10% by 2021

 20% by 2025

-In 2018, 600 million lbs of plastic bags were landfilled or incinerated in North America due to lack of demand from end markets.
+Hundreds of millions of pounds of plastic bags are landfilled or incinerated in North America yearly due to lack of demand from end markets.